Code-Institute-Submissions/Milestone-Project-2-Maths-Game/README.md

 **Score:** A score is given and goes up with every correct answer- again, giving motivation.
 **Feedback:** The user gets instant feedback on whether they are correct or incorrect with a tick or a cross.
 If they are incorrect, the correct answer is given to help the user to learn.
 **Back button:** This allows the user to navigate back to the initial page to choose a different times table or challenge.
+**Authentication Check** If a number is not entered into the input box when choosing a times table, then an alert message comes up.

 ### Features Left to Implement
 **Recording score:** The user's score can be saved in the browser so that there is a record of their progress/ highest score.
 This can be presented to them at the top of the screen.